-The District is engaged in the operating of a solid waste disposal and resource recovery cogeneration facility (the Facility).
-In the process of burning solid waste, the Facility generates steam which is sold as an energy source to the United States Government (Hill Air Force Base).
+The District was engaged in the operating of a solid waste disposal and resource recovery cogeneration facility (the Facility).
+In the process of burning solid waste, the Facility generated steam which is sold as an energy source to the United States Government (Hill Air Force Base).
+During fiscal year 2017, the District closed down and disposed of the Facility (see Note 8).